weiaiwayne/academic-kickstart/content/home/about.md

 +++
 # Biography
 I am an Assistant Professor in the Department of Communication at University Massachusetts – Amherst.
 I use computer codes to study the three-D problem on digital platforms.
-The 3 Ds are: **discord**, **distrust**, and **dishonesty** (and maybe I can throw the 4th D here, which could be **distraction**).
+The 3 Ds are: **discord**, **distrust**, and **dishonesty** (and maybe I can throw in the 4th D here, which would be **distraction**).

 # Latest Publications
 * Read my recent work on [partisan news diffusion](https://www.tandfonline.com/doi/abs/10.1080/21670811.2020.1761264).